anjasmaradwisetiadi/master-duel-ruler/README.md

 ## master-duel-ruler

-laravel-vue Application for make easier play to game PC Master Duel Yu Gi Oh which make notelist how to play a deck we created, or make distrupt combo play by opponent. this app use an API provided by <a href="https://ygoprodeck.com/" target="_blank">ygprodeck.com</a>
+Laravel-Vuejs Application for make easier play to game PC Master Duel Yu Gi Oh which make notelist how to play a deck we created, or make distrupt combo play by opponent. this app use an API provided by <a href="https://ygoprodeck.com/" target="_blank">ygprodeck.com</a>

 ## Main Technology

-main technology using for this app:
+Main technology using for this app:
 ```
 Laravel 8
 Vuejs 3
 Bootstrap
 MySql
 ```
-more another package you can look on file ```package.json``` and ```composer.json```
+More another package you can look on file ```package.json``` and ```composer.json```

 ## To Run the FrontEnd